HOLIDAY MAIL GUIDELINES

 Active Duty or Veterans • Hope and encouragement

 Use “Dear Service Member” for those currently serving or “Dear Veteran” for those who have served.
 Share winter-themed encouragement and support without naming specific holidays like Christmas, Hanukkah, or Kwanzaa.
-Since letters are delivered throughout the year, avoid saying “Merry Christmas” or “Happy Holidays.”
+We do not know the religious preference of the recipient or what holidays they celelbrate.
 Instead, focus on warmth, appreciation, and kindness.
-Non-religious language is preferred unless you are sure it aligns with the recipient’s beliefs.